-There are good values to be found, but both visitors and rates increase as the holidays approach.
+There are good values to be found toward the end of the year, but visitors and rates increase as the holidays approach.

 Plan for the accommodations you desire during this time, and you shouldn't be disappointed.

-For those from colder climates, the combination of shorts, sandals, holiday decorations, and palm trees can be both disorienting and immensely enjoyable.
+If you're arriving from a colder climate, the combination of shorts, sandals, holiday decorations, and palm trees can be both disorienting and enjoyable.